itscodenation/flw2-curriculum-23-24/unit-1/unit-1-lesson-02.md

 ## Key Points

-- 👋 Welcome & Do Now (5) :
+- 👋 Welcome & Do Now (10) :
     - Begin the session with a welcome message and a short activity to engage students.<br><br>

-- 💻 CodeSandbox Intro (10) :
+- 💻 IDEs & Replit (10) :
-    - Introduce CodeSandbox and the different components.
+    - Introduce Replit and the different components.
-    - Login to CodeSandbox via Github.
+    - Login to Replit via Github.<br><br>
-    - Quick demo: editing templates.<br><br>

-- 🖱️ Navigating CodeSandbox (15) :
-    - Have students get into small groups with a volunteer.
-    - Discuss various features and panels in CodeSandbox.
-        - Renaming the Sandbox.
-        - Split screen editing.
-        - Saving changes and linking to GitHub.
-        - Live sharing with mentors.
-        - Deploying the sandboxed code.
-        - Committing changes to GitHub from CodeSandbox.<br><br>

 - 📦 Variables (15) :
     -  Introduction variables.